-- Reduction in course load occurs when a student drops a course(s) having more credit hours than he/she adds, resulting in the student being enrolled in fewer credit hours overall. - Withdrawal occurs when a student completely ends his/ her enrollment at the College for the current term. - Credit courses are courses for which a student is eligible to earn semester credit hours toward an institutional award, certificate or associate degree.
+- resulting in the student being enrolled in fewer credit hours overall. - Withdrawal occurs when a student completely ends his/ her enrollment at the College for the current term. - Credit courses are courses for which a student is eligible to earn semester credit hours toward an institutional award, certificate or associate degree.
 Credit courses also include support courses required for the student's enrollment, such as developmental education, etc.